Significant Disproportionality Frequently Asked Questions (FAQ)

 If multiple discipline reasons are reported for one disciplinary incident, does each reason count for more than one discipline event?

-Through the Education Management Information System (EMIS), LEAs may report up to five discipline reasons for each discipline incident, with the primary reason reported in the First Reason Element and no reasons reported more than once for the same incident.
+Through the Education Management Information System (EMIS), districts and community schools may report up to five discipline reasons for each discipline incident, with the primary reason reported in the First Reason Element and no reasons reported more than once for the same incident.
 Disciplinary reasons are not factored into discipline discrepancy or disproportionality calculations.
 Rather, the cumulative number of days in full-time equivalency (FTE) for each discipline event type (i.e., in-school suspension, out-of-school suspension, expulsion) is considered.
 Disproportionality calculations consider discipline events regardless of how reasons are reported.

 For example, a student with a disability receives three days out-of-school suspension for discipline reason elements 1 (truancy), 4 (vandalism/damage to school or personal property), and 8 (use, possession, sale or distribution of any explosive, incendiary or poison gas).
 This counts as three days of out-of-school suspension regardless of the number of reasons reported.